achliopa/udemy_PythonSpark/readme.md

 * we read in a dataset (people.json) included in course notes `df = spark.read.json('people.json')` provide the path to the file
 * to show the dataframe we run `df.show()` we note that some data is missing. we have a 3 row dataset of 2 columns 'age' and 'name' with their labels. one age is missing. spark replaces missing data with *null*
 * to see the scema of the dataframe we use `df.printSchema()`. we get the datatype as well
-* to see the column names of the df we use the .column attribute. returns a python list
+* to see the column names of the df we use the .columns attribute. returns a python list
 * to get statistical summary of the df we use like pandas `df.describe()`. it returns a dataframe. to see it we need to chain .show() method. the info is only for numerical columns
 * in our case the schema is easy to infer as the data is simple. in many case data is complex and we need to define the correct schema
 * to do this first we import the datatypes and objects to use. `from pyspark.sql.types import StructField,StringType,IntegerType,StructType`